MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/deploy/install.md

 > [!WARNING]
 > Don't invoke `msiexec` from PowerShell using dot-slash relative path notation, such as  `.\<WindowsAdminCenterInstallerName>.msi`.
 Windows Admin Center doesn't support that notation, and any attempt to use it in an installation won't work.
 Instead, either remove the `.\` prefix or specify the full path to the MSI.

-## Upgrading to a new version of Windows Admin Center
+## Upgrading to new version of Windows Admin Center

 You can update non-preview versions of Windows Admin Center by using Microsoft Update or by manually installing.